OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 #### Status Codes

-Application APIs that conform to REST principles use the response status code of HTTP response message to notify the client about their request’s result.
+Application APIs that conform to REST principles use the response status code of an HTTP response message to notify the client about their request’s result.

 | Response Code | Response Message      | Description   |
 |---------------|-----------------------|--------------------------------------------------------------------------------------------------------|